ubclaunchpad/inertia/docs/cli/inertia_${remote_name}.md

 Continuous deployment requires the daemon's webhook address to be registered in your remote repository.

-If the SSH key for your remote requires a passphrase, it can be provided via 'PEM_PASSPHRASE'.
+If the SSH key for your remote requires a passphrase, it can be provided via 'IDENTITY_PASSPHRASE'.

 Run 'inertia [remote] init' to gather this information.

 ### Options

 ```
+      --debug   enable debug output from Inertia client
   -h, --help    help for ${remote_name}
   -s, --short   don't stream output from command
-      --verify-ssl   verify SSL communications - requires a signed SSL certificate
 ```

 ### Options inherited from parent commands

 ```
-      --config string   specify relative path to Inertia configuration (default "inertia.toml")
+      --config string   specify relative path to Inertia project configuration (default "inertia.toml")
+      --simple          disable colour and emoji output
 ```

 ### SEE ALSO